microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/profilephoto-update.md

 ---
 title: "Update profilePhoto"
-description: "Update the photo for the signed-in user, or the specified group or contact or team." ms.localizationpriority: medium
+description: "Update the photo for any user in the tenant including the signed-in user, or the specified group or contact or team." ms.localizationpriority: medium
 author: "kevinbellinger"
 ms.prod: "people"